LET X = X

 That’s what felt relevant.

 Lately, language feels inverted: terms stretched until they no longer describe anything real.
-Assertions are made that wouldn’t survive the equivalent of a simple equation.
-LET X = X began to feel less like math and more like a corrective gesture—a refusal to rename reality to make it more convenient.
+Assertions are made that wouldn’t survive a simple equation.
+LET X = X began to feel less like math and more like a refusal—to rename reality to make it easier to manage.

 Around the same time, I found myself revisiting music I’ve loved for years.
-Laurie Anderson’s “Let X = X” came on, and the reaction was immediate: oh—this still applies.
+Laurie Anderson’s “Let X = X” came on, and the logic snapped back into place.
+Not because it predicted anything—but because it refuses ambiguity.
 Or more accurately, this should be applied.
 The work feels uncannily current, not because it predicted anything, but because it insists on clarity in a world that resists it.

 Visually, I didn’t want this phrase set in a clean, authoritative typeface.
 That would have undermined the point.
 The lettering needed to feel human—slightly unstable, anxious, present.
-Something scribbled.
-Something that looks like it was written in real time, under pressure.
 The embroidery preserves that tension: precise in execution, uneasy in form.

 This isn’t a provocation.
 You don’t have to be a mathematician to recognize the premise.
 It’s closer to a reminder—almost a constraint.